n3fit package

 Returns True if the run seems ok and False if a NaN is found

-• training_info (dict) – output of a .fit() call, dictionary of the total loss (summed over replicas) for each experiment
+• training_info (dict) – output of a .fit() call, dictionary of the total training loss (summed over replicas and experiments)

 • epoch (int) – index of the epoch